 - If you ship internationally (if applicable)

 Here’s an example of our FAQ page

-Some business owners have contact information imbedded within an “about us” page on their website, but it’s actually more helpful for customers to have a dedicated “contact us” page they can search for.
+Some business owners have contact information embedded within an “about us” page on their website, but it’s actually more helpful for customers to have a dedicated “contact us” page they can search for.